 We use a variety of reading schemes but mainly Oxford Reading Tree.
-We follow the guidelines of Letters and Sounds for our Phonics Scheme.
+We follow the guidelines of Floppy's Phonics.

 Writing We encourage all children to appreciate the importance of writing as a means of communication, to enjoy writing and to develop into confident and competent writers.
 We consider the presentation of written work to be important and introduce a style of handwriting which can be 'joined up' as developed.
 The children experience writing for a variety of purposes from lists, news, story, factual accounts and riddles to name but a few.

 Speaking and Listening We believe the development in speaking and listening is essential to all children's learning.
 Children engage in activities which involve discussion with adults, one to one with a partner and to a wider audience.
 Circle time and specifically planned speaking and listening activities enable our children to become confident speakers and active listeners.